School uniforms in Japan: Usage

-The original model of the present day gakuran was first established in 1886 for the students of Tokyo University.
-During the Japanese occupation, such clothing was also brought to school in South Korea and pre-1949 China.
-Nowadays, the gakuran is still worn in some South Korean high schools.
+The original model of the present day gakuran was first established in 1873 for students of all schools.
+During the Japanese occupation, such clothing was also brought to school in Korea, Taiwan, and Manchukuo.
+Nowadays, the gakuran is still worn in some South Korean conservative high schools.

-While the gakuran is associated solely as the boys' uniform of most junior high schools and few high schools nowadays, blazers began to be adopted in most number of high schools in Japan (both public and private).
+While the gakuran is associated solely as the boys' uniform of both most middle schools and conservative high schools in Japan nowadays, blazers began to be adopted in most number of high schools in Japan (both public and private).